-THREE Dimension human pose estimation is a crucial topic in computer vision.
+THREE Dimension human pose estimation (HPE) is a crucial topic in computer vision.
 This approach involves determining the three-dimensional locations of a human body joint from a two-dimensional image or set of photos.
 Many applications can be used for human pose estimation such as object recognition [1], [2], human-computer-interaction [3], activity recognition [4], [5] or robotic system [6], [7].

 1) 2D Human Pose Estimation: Due to the wide range of applications mentioned in the introduction part, most of these methods fall into two categories: top-down methods and bottom-up methods.
 In top-down methods, a human detector is generally used to detect all the people in the image first, and then single-person pose estimation is conducted for each detected subject separately.
-The single-person pose estimation methods that are commonly used in top-down methods include HRNet [18], and HRFormer [8], etc. Besides top-down methods, bottom-up methods [27] have also attracted a lot of attention recently due to its efficiency.
-In bottom-up methods, most methods first detect all 13010 identity-free body joints over the whole input image and then group them into different people.
-Differently, This paper proposed a new bottom-up method that optimizes the heatmap prediction via applying the attention mechanism between the characteristic functions of the predicted and GT heatmaps.
+Bottom-up methods [27] have also attracted a lot of attention recently due to their efficiency.
+Besides bottom-up methods, The single-person pose estimation methods that are commonly used in top-down methods include HRNet [18], and HRFormer [8], etc. In top-down methods, most methods first detect the human proposal and then detect the join inside.
+Differently, This paper proposed a new bottomup method that optimizes the heatmap prediction via applying the attention mechanism between the characteristic functions of the predicted and GT heatmaps.

-2) 3D Human Pose Network: Existing single-view 3D pose estimation methods can be divided into two mainstream types: one-stage approaches and two-stage ones.
-One-stage approaches directly infer 3D poses from input images without intermediate 2D pose representations [19], [29], while two-stage ones first obtain 2D keypoints from pretrained 2D pose detections and then feed them into a 2D-to 3D lifting network to estimate 3D poses.
-Benefiting from the excellent performance of 2D human pose estimation, this 2D-to-3D pose lifting method can efficiently and accurately regress 3D poses using detected 2D keypoints.
+2) 3D Human Pose Network: Existing single-view 3D pose estimation methods can be divided into two mainstream types: one-stage approaches and two-stage methods.
+One-stage approaches directly infer 3D poses from input images without intermediate 2D pose representations [19], [29], while twostage network first obtain 2D keypoints from pretrained 2D pose detections and then feed them into a 2D-to 3D lifting network to estimate 3D poses.
+Benefiting from the excellent performance of 2D HPE, this 2D-to-3D pose lifting method can efficiently and accurately regress 3D poses using detected 2D key points.
 Despite the promising results achieved by using temporal correlations from fully convolutional [4], [26] or graph-based [2] architectures, these methods are less efficient in capturing global-context information across frames.

 Recently, vision transformers advanced all the visual recognition tasks [14].
-Following PoseFormer [21], transformer has been used to lift 2D poses to the corresponding 3D poses.
+Following PoseFormer [21], the transformer has been used to lift 2D poses to the corresponding 3D poses.
 To eliminate the redundancy in the sequence with temporal information, Li et al. [12] proposed a strided transformer network. spatial-temporal transformer is used for 3D HPE tasks.
 Using transformers in HPE showed significant improvement overall.
 However, pre-training on a large dataset is required to learn more representative and effective representations for the sequence HPE data.
 The proposed method is different from the previous methods in leveraging the cross-interaction between the joints of the body parts in the spatial and temporal domains.